TryGhost/Ghost/fr/faq/index.md

 ### Where's the dashboard? <a id="dashboard"></a>
 The Dashboard is currently in development and will be released in a future version of Ghost.
 The Dashboard is a key feature in Ghost and we wanted to get it perfect, therefore as it's still in development it is not currently implemented.

-The Dashboard will be heavily based on the App API, and will utilise Ghost's App abilities to allow for developers to add there own Widgets.
+The Dashboard will be heavily based on the App API, and will utilise Ghost's App abilities to allow for developers to add their own Widgets.

 Please see our [Roadmap](https://github.com/TryGhost/Ghost/wiki/Roadmap) for more information.